IsaacRudnick/SPARCC-Platform/docs/Troubleshooting.md

 ## Serial Disconnects/Interrupts

-Make sure the Arduino Communication pins are not being used, unless you are doing so intentionally.
+Make sure the Arduino Communication pins (on a Mega, pins 0-1 & 14-21) are not being used, unless you are doing so intentionally.
 This includes digital pins 0 and 1, which are used for serial communication.
 If you are using these pins for something else, it may cause an interruption in communication.

 ## Code Not Uploading Properly